SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 breaks <- breaks_quant$brks
 ```

-Also, I will use RColorBrewer to generate the color pallete for the plot.
+I will use RColorBrewer to generate the color pallete for the plot.

 ```r
 library(RColorBrewer)